Feminine Myth Making is a 6-month storytelling incubator for mythic women and creative entrepreneurs.

+Stories are birthed through women’s bodies.
 This has always been the case.
-Our imaginations are bright hearth’s shimmering with images waiting to be gathered and woven into culture.
+Our imaginations are bright hearth’s shimmering with images, stories, and wisdom waiting to be gathered and woven into culture.

 You may have been robbed of the most powerful creative practice there is: approaching your body as vessel, your inner imagination as sacred, your myth-making gifts as medicine.
 But the reclamation is here and now.

-Somatic imagination connects us to living myth.
+In this way, somatic imagination connects us to living myth.

 Your body was designed to do this.
 The somatic unconscious, the image-making faculty, the mythic organizing capacity—it's all there.
 Waiting for you to remember.